SaramagoLatin Noir moodboard

 Nina Simone

-Enters Saramago as: the permission to slow time until one line becomes enormous.
+Enters as: Permission to slow time until one word fills the room.

 Tindersticks